Oct 29, 2007

 Creatures of a day, they chant in answer, Creatures

-.
+Of a day.
 So where is the godgiven glory Pindar says

 Settles on mortals?—Bright as gold among the substances,